Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat Finsler metrics

-Applying this process to each vertex that is contained in only one integer line, we deform the convex polygon obtained in the last step into a new one with strictly less area, that still meets every integer line, and such that every vertex is contained in at least two distinct integer lines.
-The number of vertices have possibly decreased during the process.
+Now suppose that a vertex $v_i$ is contained in exactly one integer line $\ell$ supporting $Q$.
+We argue exactly as above.
+More precisely, we push the vertex $v_i$ along $\ell$ in a direction that ensures the area does not increase, and stop either when the vertex $v_i$ meets another integer line supporting $Q$, or when one of the vertices adjacent to $v_i$ disappears as a vertex of $Q$.
+Applying this process to each vertex contained in exactly one integer line supporting $Q$, we deform the convex polygon obtained in the previous step into a new one (still denoted by $Q$) with at most the same area, that still meets every integer line, and such that every vertex is contained in at least two distinct supporting integer line.
+The number of vertices may have decreased during the process.